Information & Hours

 - Kids Club must have a medication release form signed by a medical provider and the parent in order to administer prescription medications, along with a signed form letting parents know Kids Club staff are not health professionals.

 - Prescription medication must be sent to Kids Club in their original prescription bottle, labeled with the child’s first and last name and dosage.
 Medications cannot be expired.
 Pills must be cut and counted at home.
+Prescription label must match medical provider’s orders.

 - Non prescription medications must be in their original packaging (bottle and box), labeled with the child’s first and last name.
 Liquids need to come sealed.